fb pixel

 • Withdrawal Symptoms: Women may experience more severe withdrawal symptoms than men, making it challenging to discontinue substance use.
 This can contribute to a higher relapse rate and a more difficult recovery journey.

-Beyond physiology, several factors contribute to the unique challenges women face with substance use disorders:
+Several factors contribute to the unique challenges women encounter in substance use disorders:

 Why Are Women More Susceptible to Addiction?